 Aren’t wreaths great home decor accessories to make for any season or holiday?
 This one has to be the easiest Valentine heart wreath you will ever make.

 I love making DIY projects for Valentine’s Day.
 What a fun holiday to add pretty decorations to your home decor, especially wreaths.
-I have the easiest Valentine heart wreath you could ever, ever make.
+This one will be the easiest Valentine’s heart wreath you could ever, ever make.

 Wreaths can be elaborate and time~consuming to make, but not this one.
-In fact it only has a few ingredients.
+In fact, it only has a few supplies.
 And you only need a couple of tools.
 And it only takes about 30 minutes.
 Ready, set, let’s make a wreath.

 How to Make the Easiest Valentine Heart Wreath

-I said that you only need a few supplies to make this easy Valentine’s wreath:
+I said that you only need a few supplies to make this easy Valentine wreath: